wing5wong/artisan-whs-static/source/_announcements/2024-03-25_student-achievement-conferences.md

 **BOOKINGS are now OPEN**

-To book an interview click the following link:
+To book an interview click on the following link:
 👉  <https://www.schoolinterviews.co.nz/>
 ('Event Code' is needed from the Interim Report, which was emailed to you on 28 March)